Upserve POS Logo

 Payment Processing

-Upserve credit card processing costs a flat fee of 2.49% + $.15 per transaction and is EMV ready.
+Lightspeed Restaurant credit card processing costs a flat fee of 2.6% + $0.10 per transaction and is EMV ready.

 I do like that they have a handheld POS option for tableside ordering with EMV payments.
 This is a great feature that very few companies seem to get right.
-I don’t have any feedback on how well it works yet, but I will update the review when we get more details.
-But here is what the Upserve Tableside device looks like:
+The Lightspeed tableside solution includes portable payment terminals that can process payments directly at the table, which enhances the customer experience and speeds up service.

 Upserve Handheld POS